josephclaytonhansen/fig-ref/README.md

 ## Usage
 Download.
 Run a local PHP server.
 (Google it)

+### Locking images
+Clicking "Lock Images" will save a text file to your downloads called "lock.txt".
+Move this to your fig-ref directory, and those images will load until you remove or replace that lock.txt file.

 ## Credits
 Inspirationally, this is a remix of line-of-action.com.
 *Bell sound from Mike Koenig via [SoundBible](https://soundbible.com/1746-Ship-Bell.html)*